aofarrel/verbose-fiesta/Terra/WS_TOPMedAligner_Template_WS.md

 What happens next?
 A copy of this exact workspace will be created, with your newly imported data inside.
 It will take a few minutes for the data to fully import, but once it does, you'll see the workspace has been populated with several data tables.

 One of the data tables you'll see is called "Submitted Aligned Reads."
 If you scroll across that in Terra's UI, you will see a column named "data_format," indicating that these are CRAM files.
 But where are those files actually?
-Keep scrolling and you will see "object_id" as a column header, and under that, several drs:// URIs.
+Keep scrolling and you will see "pfb:object_id" as a column header, and under that, several drs:// URIs.
 This is what Terra will be using to locate the files.
 Thankfully, you don't need to remember these URIs.
-When running a workflow, if we want to run a WDL on this data, we can reference that object_id column in order to enter dozens (hundreds, even) of URIs into a workflow with just a few clicks.
+When running a workflow, if we want to run a WDL on this data, we can reference that pfb:object_id column in order to enter dozens (hundreds, even) of URIs into a workflow with just a few clicks.

 # Running the Aligner
 The links at the top of this section should serve as an explanation as to how Gen3 data is stored.
 But even with that background, it may still look a little odd when imported into Terra, so let's walk through how to use these tables.
 If you want a more complete explanation of how these tables relate to each other, please see the optional section towards the end of this workspace.